real-ner0/VulnScanner/README.md

 # VulnScanner
-just an attempt to create vulnerability scanner :) a failed project but still i wish to keep it in my repo :)
+Just an attempt to create vulnerability scanner.
+Project failed badly but still I wish to keep it in my repo.

 root@kali:~# python3 Vulnscan.py vulns.txt